Acceptable noise levels and complaints

 - music, loud stereos, parties, rowdy behaviour and burglar alarms.
 Phone the Queensland Police on 13 14 44

-- premises with a liquor licence that are not located within the Special Entertainment Precinct as identified in the Brisbane City Plan 2000.
+- premises with a liquor licence that are not located within the Fortitude Valley special entertainment area identified in the Brisbane City Plan 2014.
 Phone the Queensland Government on 13 QGOV (13 74 68)

 - state government properties or activities that are regulated by the state government.
 Phone the Queensland Government on 13 QGOV (13 74 68)